antronerds/r2-tutorials/docs/Multiple_Genes_View.md

 field 2.
 2. Choose "View multiple genes " in field 3 and Click Next
-3. To illustrate the possibilities of the multiple gene view, genes identified as classifiers for  Cholangiocarcinomea in literature. will be used.
-In the GENE/reporter textbox type or copy the following genes: S100P,KRT19,EPCAM,CEACAM5,GPC3, also genes on every new line will work, and click next.
+3. To illustrate the possibilities of the multiple gene view, genes identified as classifiers for  Cholangiocarcinomea in literature will be used.
+In the GENE/reporter textbox type or copy the following genes: S100P,KRT19,EPCAM,CEACAM5,GPC3, also genes separated on each line in the text box will work, and click next.

 	![](_static/images/Multiplegeneview/MultipleGenesView_Default_1.png "Figure    1: Default multiple geneview.")

 	[**Figure    1: Default multiple genes view.**](_static/images/Multiplegeneview/MultipleGenesView_Default_1.png)

-4. In the adjustable settings below the graph **(Track Separations)** or in the toolbox of the steering wheel, you can select the grouping variable **(Handle groups by)**  *sample_type* from the dropdown menu to separate your data into normal vs. tumor tissue.
-Then, in the Graph Type field, choose "Average with stderr" and click Redraw Plot.
+4. In the adjustable settings below the graph **(Track Separations)** or in the toolbox of the steering wheel, you can select the grouping variable **(Handle groups by)**  *sample_type* from the dropdown menu to separate your data into normal vs tumor tissue.
+Then, in the **Graph Type** field, choose *Average with stderr* and click Redraw Plot.
 This will generate visual subgroups in the gene representation.

     ![](_static/images/Multiplegeneview/MultipleGenesView_sepgene.png "Figure    2: Separated per group")